DaddyRiis/DLAI_A_1/README.md

 We added a couple of hyperparameters in order to finetune the models capabilities:
  - Epochs
-      - Number of iterations of a sample going through stochastic gradiant descent
+      - Number of iterations of a sample going through algorithm.
  - Learning rate
       - The size of the steps used in the stochastic gradiant descent.
 Too large steps can results in a too quick convergence, whereas a too small stepsize could results in taking too long to converge.
 Both could create a suboptimal solution.
  - Hidden layers